Democrat Party (Thailand): 2006 coup and military government

 Abhisit voiced displeasure at the 2006 coup that overthrew Thaksin, but otherwise did not protest it or the military junta that ruled Thailand for over a year.
 A fact-finding panel at the attorney-general's office found that the Democrat Party bribed other parties to boycott the April 2006 parliamentary election, which forced a constitutional crisis, and voted to dissolve the party.
 It also found that Thaksin's Thai Rak Thai party bribed other parties to contest the election.
 A junta tribunal acquitted Abhisit and the Democrats of the vote fraud charges, but convicted and banned the Thai Rak Thai party and its entire executive team.

-Abhisit supported the junta's 2007 Constitution, calling it an improvement on the 1997 Constitution.
+Abhisit supported the junta's 2007 Constitution, calling it an improvement on the 1997 constitution.
 The military junta organized general elections for 23 December 2007.

 Despite being banned from politics for five years, Thaksin Shinawatra was popular in his former support bases in the central, north, and northeastern regions and attempted to maintain an active role in Thai politics by supporting the People's Power Party, which had become the successor party of the banned TRT.
 Abhisit promoted populist policies in his party's campaign as the Democrat Party's platform in the 2007 parliamentary election.
 He claimed that while his platform was categorically considered to be populist, it sought to curb inflation while maintaining fiscal soundness, to apply the village-based microcredit development funds used in the Thaksin-led government, but do it as part of promoting royalist sufficiency economy policies in rural areas, and to strengthen the country's long-term competitiveness through universal education through high school.

 In the junta-administered 2007 parliamentary election, the People's Power Party won the largest share of the vote and formed a six-party coalition government.
 The Democrats' populist platform was poorly received in the central, north, and northeastern regions.
 The Democrat Party became the opposition party as it was the second-largest party in the House of Representatives.

 People's Alliance for Democracy and the 2008 political crisis

 The People's Alliance for Democracy resurfaced to destabilize the People's Power government, after having gone dormant following the 2006 coup.
 Several Democrat Party leaders allied themselves with PAD in the subsequent 2008–2010 Thai political crisis.
 PAD organized extended street protests and later led a months-long seizure of Government House, the seat of Thai government.
 In November 2008, PAD supporters seized and occupied Don Muang Airport and Suvarnabhumi Airport.

 PAD declared that the only person they would accept as premier was Abhisit of the Democrat Party.
-Abhisit disproved of the sieges, but did not stop his deputies from their PAD involvement.
+Abhisit disapproved of the sieges, but did not stop his deputies from their PAD involvement.